KirilGeorgiev247/Design-patterns/Creational/Prototype/README.md

 + problems when unit testing:

-	--> if only one clone of the children has no safety garantee everything down the hierchy will fail.
+	--> if only one clone of the children has no safety garantee everything down the hierarchy will fail.
 That's why we use try and catch blocks with this pattern.

 	--> different functions for equation check may aquire.